Club Name: Chelsea Football Club

 Chelsea current league

-Chelsea are one of the ever-present Premier League teams having joined the division for its inaugural season in 1992/93.
+Chelsea are one of the ever-present Premier League teams, having joined the division for its inaugural season in 1992/93.
 The Blues have also won the league five times, most recently in 2016/17.
-They had only won the English top-flight title once prior to the breakaway division.
+They had only won the English top-flight title once before the breakaway division.

 Current league: Premier League (1992-present)